Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Decision setting and notation

 To evaluate the average performance of a certain maintenance policy, it needs to be repeatedly applied to numerous components that follow some failure time distribution.
-Upon failure/replacement, the component is assumed to be as good as new, therefore, we can use the elementary renewal-reward theory in both decision settings to compute the policy's long-running maintenance cost per unit time (ECTR) as \cite{grimmett2020probability}
+Upon failure/replacement, the component is assumed to be as good as new, therefore, we can use the elementary renewal-reward theory in both decision settings to compute the policy's long-running maintenance cost per unit time, $c_\infty$, as \cite{grimmett2020probability}

-The expectations in the numerator and denominator of \Cref{eq:ectr} are both taken based on the underlying failure time distribution of the component, and $C$ and $T_{\mathrm{lc}}$ are determined by the specific policy of the respective decision settings.
+The expectations in the numerator and denominator of \Cref{eq:ectr} are both taken based on the resulting renewal cycles of the component, and $C$ and $T_{\mathrm{lc}}$ are determined by the specific policy of the respective decision settings.
 For the replacement setting, $C$ is either $c_p$ or $c_c$, and $T_{\mathrm{lc}}$ denotes either the point in time when the component is preventively replaced or fails, whichever happens first.
 For the ordering setting, $C$ is either the accumulated inventory or unavailability cost, and $T_{\mathrm{lc}}$ is always the component's failure time.
-Hence, $ECTR$ refers to $\Ectrep$ or $\Ectorder$, depending on the decision context.
-The overarching goal is to find policies which minimize $ECTR$.
+Hence, $c_\infty$ refers to $\Ectrep$ or $\Ectorder$, depending on the decision context.
+The overarching goal is to find policies which minimize $c_\infty$.

-The investigated policies are evaluated by computing a Monte Carlo (MC) estimate of the relative deviation of its ECTR from that of the optimal policy.
+The investigated policies are evaluated by computing a Monte Carlo (MC) estimate of the relative deviation between their cost rate and the optimal policy’s cost rate.
 This metric was introduced as $\hat{M}$ in \cite{kamariotis2024metric}: